Distributional Instrumental Variable Method: Real-world applications

 To measure institutional quality $X$, \citet{acemoglu2001} use the average protection against expropriation risk (1985-1995), an indicator of how secure property rights are in each country.
 The outcome variable $Y$ is defined as log GDP per capita in 1995, reflecting economic performance.
 The authors apply a linear two-stage least squares (2SLS) approach, using historical settler mortality $Z$ as an instrumental variable for institutional quality.
 The data set consists of $n = 64$ observations, leading to a particularly challenging scenario for DIV model estimation due to the small sample size.

-In our analysis, we apply the DIV method to the same data set and compare its estimates of the interventional mean function to those obtained via 2SLS.
-The estimation results are shown in Figure~\ref{fig:colonial_devel}, where DIV's estimated effect of institutions on GDP per capita remains nearly linear, with a slope closely matching that of the 2SLS estimate.
-This result indicates that even though DIV has the capacity to model complex, nonlinear relationships, it can still yield an approximately linear solution on this real data set, which matches the key finding of the original study: institutions have a positive and approximately linear causal effect on long-term economic prosperity.
+In our analysis, we apply the DIV method to the same data set and compare its estimates of the interventional mean function to those obtained via 2SLS, which was used in the original analysis.
+Figure~\ref{fig:colonial_devel} displays the estimated interventional mean functions from DIV and 2SLS.
+For DIV, we additionally report the 5th and 95th interventional quantile functions, shown as a shaded region bounded by their lower and upper curves, correspondingly.
+The estimated effect of institutions on GDP per capita remains nearly linear, with a slope closely matching the 2SLS estimate.
+Although DIV is flexible enough to capture nonlinearities, it recovers an approximately linear relationship in this empirical setting, consistent with the key finding of the original study: institutions exert a positive and roughly linear causal effect on long-term economic prosperity.
+For $X>8$, the shaded region narrows; results in this range should be interpreted with caution, as only seven observations are available.